unraid/api/README.md

 ## Logs

-If installed on a unraid machine logs can be accessed via `/etc/rc.d/rc.unraid-api logs` or directly at `/var/run/graphql-api.log`; otherwise please see stdout.
+If installed on a unraid machine logs can be accessed via syslog.

-Debug logs can be enabled via `/etc/rc.d/rc.unraid-api debug` or by sending a USR2 signal to the supervisor process.
+Debug logs can be enabled via stdout while running with `start-debug`.

 ## Playground

-The playground can be enabled via `DEBUG=true /etc/rc.d/rc.unraid-api start`.
+The playground can be access via `http://tower.local/graphql` while `PLAYGROUND=true` and `INTROSPECTION=true`.
+These values can be set in the `ecosystem.config.js` file in `/usr/local/bin/node/node-api`.
-To get your api key open a terminal on your server and run `cat /boot/config/plugins/dynamix/dynamix.cfg | grep apikey= | cut -d '"' -f2`.
+To get your API key open a terminal on your server and run `cat /boot/config/plugins/dynamix/dynamix.cfg | grep apikey= | cut -d '"' -f2`.
 Add that api key in the "HTTP headers" panel of the playground.

 ```json
 {